 We believe accessibility reviews are best done by individuals with expertise in the area they are reviewing (for example, a Deaf or hard of hearing person would only review accessibility as it pertains to Deaf/hoh accessibility).

 We will not publish all-inclusive accessibility reviews where one person assesses all areas of a game’s accessibility.
 In short, stay in your (accessibility) lane so you don’t have to guess about features and options you don’t rely on.
+You are welcome to mention other areas of accessibility, such as if a game has full controller remapping or screen narration.
+Currently, the only reviews that will be all-inclusive will be written by our editors, who are well-educated in game accessibility across the disability spectrum.
+If you feel you fall into this category as well, please discuss it with us via email.

 Before submitting a review, please ensure you have read several of our existing reviews to get a good feel for how they should be set up and how we approach the process of reviewing and rating features.